 Appropriate measures.
-In addition to the measures included in the note to 7.5a(1), appropriate financial measures and indicators might include revenues, budgets, profits or losses, cash position, net assets, debt leverage, cash‐to‐cash cycle time, earnings per share, financial operations efficiency (collections, billing, receivables), and financial returns.
+In addition to the measures included in the note to 7.5a(1), appropriate financial measures and indicators might include revenues, budgets, profits or losses, cash position, net assets, debt leverage, cash‐to‐cash cycle time, earnings per share, value-based purchasing gain or loss, financial operations efficiency (collections, billing, receivables), and financial returns.
 Marketplace performance measures might include measures of business growth, charitable donations and grants received, new services and markets entered, new populations served, or the percentage of income derived from new health care services or programs.

 Measures of strategy implementation.
 Because many organizations have difficulty determining appropriate measures, measuring progress in accomplishing their strategy is a key challenge.
 Frequently, organizations can discern these progress measures by first defining the results that would indicate end‐goal success in achieving a strategic objective and then using that end‐goal to define intermediate measures.

 Baldrige Criteria Category and Item Commentary Business/Nonprofit, Education, Health Care

 About the Baldrige Framework (Health Care)